frankwinter-com/frankwinter-com.github.io/README.md

-# frankwinter.com Website Repository
+# website

-(C) 2020 by Frank Winter.
-All rights reserved.
+Website for Frank Hiver